Phoenix Suns (from Heat): Zhaire Smith, SG, Texas Tech, 6-5, Fr.

 Los Angeles Lakers (from Cavaliers): Mitchell Robinson, C, USA, 6-11, 1999

 Instead of playing college ball, Robinson decided to spend this season preparing for the 2018 NBA Draft, which means his projectability is a bit of a question mark.
 Coming out of high school, Robinson was an athletic, explosive big man who ran the floor well but needed to fine tune his all-around offensive game.
-There have been rumblings that the Lakers promised Robinson at No. 25, which makes sense since they lack any athletic big men.
+There have been rumblings that the Lakers promised Robinson at No. 25, but there are also questions about his maturity that could drop him into the second round.

 Golden State Warriors: Elie Okobo, PG, France, 6-3, 1997